Vinnytsia strikes (2022–present)

-The Russian Armed Forces have launched several rocket attacks on Vinnytsia, Ukraine, during the 2022 Russian invasion of Ukraine.
+The Russian Navy have launched several rocket attacks on Vinnytsia, Ukraine, during the Russian invasion of Ukraine.
 A Russian attack in July 2022 which killed 28 people including 3 children, received widespread condemnation and has been labeled as a war crime by EU officials.

-March infrastructure attacks
+March 2022 infrastructure attacks

-On 6 March 2022, Russian forces launched rocket strikes against the Havryshivka Vinnytsia International Airport.
+On 6 March 2022, Russian Navy launched rocket strikes against the Havryshivka Vinnytsia International Airport.
 According to President Volodymyr Zelenskyy, eight rockets launched by Russia destroyed the infrastructure of Vinnytsia airport located in central Ukraine.
 Satellite imagery showed two buildings ruined, as well as one aircraft destroyed.
 Ten people were killed in the strike and six injured.
 There were claims that the missiles were fired from Transnistria, a Russian-backed breakaway state internationally recognized as part of Moldova geographically close to the city.
 However, Moldovan officials denied this and declared that they had been launched from Russian ships in the Black Sea.

 The Vinnytsia TV Mast was hit by Russian rocket fire on 16 March 2022, knocking out the city's broadcasting abilities.

 On 25 March 2022, Russian forces launched an airstrike against a Ukrainian Air Force National Military Command Centre located in Vinnytsia, Ukraine.
 The airstrike consisted of six cruise missiles, that caused significant destruction to the infrastructure.